Desolate Oath

 I stagger to my feet, and fall against the willow's trunk, chest heaving.

 The moons hang high, and toads chirp along the riverbank.
-The tranquility of the night is a cruel mockery of my disorientation.
+The tranquility persists as a cruel mockery of my disorientation.

 Bex is nowhere to be seen.
 Is she still alive?
 Did I tear her apart?